starsfordummies/ITransverse.jl/README.md

 # ITransverse.jl

-This package provide several routines for the transverse contraction of 2D tensor networks [1-5](#literature), it was mainly developed for the characterization of temporal matrix product states in the time evolution of one-dimensional quantum many-body systems.
+This package provide several routines for the transverse contraction of 2D tensor networks [[1-5]](#literature), it was mainly developed for the characterization of temporal matrix product states in the time evolution of one-dimensional quantum many-body systems.

-It is built on top of the excellent ITensors library, and tries to reuse most of its features whenever possible.
+It is built on top of the excellent [ITensors](https://github.com/ITensor/ITensors.jl) library, and tries to reuse most of its features whenever possible.

 In order to install it, from julia